Slaviša Žungul: Hajduk Split

 On 3 December 1978, Žungul played in Hajduk's last league match before the 1978-79 mid-season winter break—a 5–0 home thrashing of FK Sarajevo at the Stari plac Stadium—scoring twice thus increasing his half-season scoring tally to 12 goals.
 He then asked the club management to allow him to travel to New York City for a few weeks in order to accompany his singer girlfriend Moni Kovačič (famous for appearing in Start, the Yugoslav counterpart to Playboy) while further disclosing to them that while in the U.S. he would also be taking part in a few exhibition indoor soccer matches in order to stay in competitive shape for the season restart.
 Not suspecting anything amiss, Hajduk granted permission.

 In actuality, through countryman Dragan Popović, Žungul (represented by sports agent Ante "Bekin" Kuzmić) had already agreed a contract with the newly established, Popović-coached New York Arrows of the also recently launched Major Indoor Soccer League (MISL). Žungul's idea was to defect from Yugoslavia and play a few years of indoor soccer in the MISL, then switch over to "real soccer" in the NASL once the dust settled.

 Within weeks, in late December 1978, his defection and deception became known back home, creating one of the biggest scandals in Yugoslav sporting history.
-Hajduk management was furious.
-They orchestrated a smear campaign against Žungul in Yugoslav media, branding him a traitor, a deserter, and a drunk.
+Hajduk management subsequently orchestrated a smear campaign against Žungul in Yugoslav media, branding him a traitor, a deserter, and a drunk.
 They also asked the Yugoslav FA (FSJ) to enlist its FIFA connections and request a ban on Žungul taking part in any FIFA-affiliated competitions.
 FSJ did so and FIFA granted the ban, effectively blackballing him from the NASL.
 This left the MISL, which was not affiliated with FIFA, as his only option.